-- Kingfish love surface lures and Scotty finds they are far less partial to diving lures.
+- Kingfish love surface lures and Scotty finds that in Botany Bay they are far less partial to diving lures.
 For trolling, small resin headed trolling skirts are deadly.

-- For casting, a 4-5” surface popper in any colour worked quickly around mooring buoys, channel markers and other structure work well within Botany Bay.
-These can also cast into wash around the rocks and headlands outside of the bay.
+- For casting, a 4-5” surface popper in any colour worked quickly around mooring buoys, channel markers and other structure work well within the bay.
+These can also be cast into wash around the rocks and headlands outside of the bay.